chbrandt/planetary_data_stories/docs/workflow_practical.md

 # Practical Workflow Example

-Now let's consider a more complex scenario, one that covers the setup of environments (using conda and pip) inside and outside containers.
+Now let's consider a more complex scenario, one that covers the use of environments inside and outside containers, likely to be a scenario in our material.

-Directory [`example_practical/`](example_practical/) is our workdirectory for this example.
-The notebooks in there contain simple code cells, using and tools specific to their corresponding environments, enough for checking on the workflow.
+Directory [`example_practical/`](example_practical/) is our work-directory for this example.
+The notebooks in there contain some code cells enough to test and show the different environments and workflow at hand.

-Consider the following notebooks we want to include in our *book*:
+The following notebooks we want to include in our *book*:

-1. (host) "this" environment
-    - `this_env.ipynb`
-1. (host) "new" environment
-    - `new_env.ipynb`
-1. jupyter container "X/Y:Z", *base* environment
-    - `container_base_env`
-1. jupyter container "X/Y:Z", "new" environment
-    - `container_new_env`
-1. jupyter container "X/Y:Z", *base* environment, plus package(s) ("abc", ...)
-    - `packages_container_base_env`
+- `this_env.ipynb`: uses the same environment as jupyter-book.
+- `new_env.ipynb`: demands a different (conda) environment, defined in `new_env.yml`.
+- `container_base_env.ipynb`: runs in a jupyter (docker-stack) container, using the *base* environment.
+- `container_new_env.ipynb`: also runs in a jupyter container, but demands a specific environment defined in `container_new_env.yml`.
+- `packages_container_base_env.ipynb`: also runs in a container, uses the *base* environment but install packages listed in `packages_container_base_env.txt`.

+In our workflow (below), we first run the notebooks (with Jupyter-Cache) and only *then* we call Jupyter-Book to assemble the notebooks into a book according to `_toc.yml` and `_config.yml`.
+Jupyter-Book will also process Markdown files, here, `readme.md`.

-## Command-steps
+## Jupyter Notebooks run/cache

 1. Run `this_env.ipynb`